 Organic Valley offers an internal scholarship program to support employees who are seeking professional development opportunities or continuing education.
 By removing financial obstacles, we make it easier for all employees, including women, to advance their careers.

 This focus on employee development could be one reason why we’re seeing such high rates of women in leadership.
 Our employees are given the tools needed to succeed.
 Even better, those tools are adapted to meet individuals where they are at, and to help them get where they want to go.

 There’s no denying that the events of 2020 changed our world forever.
 While we should come to terms with that truth, there is one change we should not accept: Let’s ensure gender equality in the workplace doesn’t become a casualty of 2020.
 Employers need to take action now if they want to attract and retain diverse perspectives at all levels of their company.

 I find my hope in employers like Organic Valley who are leading the way.
 Even with nearly half of leadership roles held by women, Organic Valley has committed to do even better.
 There’s no silver bullet that will keep women in the workforce, but in creating an entire culture of support for everyone, a company like Organic Valley can offer a safe place that enables all people to bring their full selves to work.
 A place where we are encouraged to focus on our careers without leaving our personal lives behind.
 Everyone benefits when workplaces are better for parents, for women, and for all.

 As all mothers do, I want my children to experience the best this life has to offer.
 I know workplaces like Organic Valley will give them that opportunity, and because of that, I am proud to support this cooperative.

 Amber Wendorf is Organic Valley’s benefits manager leading the employee wellness, engagement, and benefits programs.
-She is a mother of two and has been in a management role for three of her eight years at the cooperative.
+She is a mother and has been in a management role for four of her nine years at the cooperative.